 All ICD-10-AM codes in an episode of care will require a DCID value.

-The DCID assigned will indicate where there are relationships between codes (for example, injury, external cause, place of occurrence and activity codes and supplementary codes for chronic conditions).
-Conditions not assigned to a diagnosis or chronic condition cluster will be assigned DCID 8.
+The DCID allocated will indicate where there are relationships between codes (for example, injury, external cause, place of occurrence and activity codes).
+Supplementary codes for chronic conditions will be allocated to DCID 0.
+Conditions not allocated to a diagnosis cluster or chronic condition cluster will be allocated to DCID 8.
 What does a DCID look like?

 DCID Description

-A-ZZ Cluster for diagnosis codes

-0 Cluster for chronic conditions
+A-ZZ Diagnosis cluster

+0 Chronic condition cluster

-8 Not clustered
+8 Code not clustered

 Staged implementation IHACPA is proposing to implement cluster coding from 1 July 2025, for use with ICD-10-AM Thirteenth Edition.
-The initial implementation will be limited to clustering: - · codes that require or are associated with the assignment of external cause codes - · supplementary codes for chronic conditions (assigned in accordance with ACS 0003 Supplementary codes for chronic conditions).
-IHACPA may consider extending cluster coding combinations in ICD-10-AM Fourteenth Edition.
+The initial implementation will be limited to clustering: - · conditions assigned with external cause codes - · supplementary codes for chronic conditions (assigned in accordance with ACS 0003 Supplementary codes for chronic conditions).
+IHACPA may consider expanding the conditions eligible for cluster coding in future editions of the diagnosis classification.
 Support for implementation To support the implementation of cluster coding, IHACPA will provide the following: